gantry/docs/pages/01.gantry5/04.tutorials/02.adding-a-custom-style-sheet/docs.md

     twig: true
 ---

-Adding a custom stylesheet is a fairly straightforward process.
+Adding a custom style sheet is a fairly straightforward process.
 The first thing you should do is create the custom SCSS/CSS file.
 You can do so in just about any text editor.

 ![Custom File](custom.png) {.border .shadow}